38 Movies Like The Royal Tenenbaums (2001)

 Staff & contributors

 Chasing the feel of watching The Royal Tenenbaums ?
-Here are the movies we recommend you watch after The Royal Tenenbaums (2001).
+Here are the movies we recommend you watch right after.

 In this ensemble cast directed by Wes Anderson, we see a very dysfunctional family with three very unique siblings who grow apart from each other due to their father, a charismatic and ever-absent grifter.
 However, when he announces his immanent death, the whole family is forced to confront each other, themselves and their childhoods as they gather in their patriarchal home together for the first time in years.
 An absolutely gorgeously filmed movie, the usage of color, pattern and 60's rock music alone makes it worth seeing, and the beautiful story just sweetens the deal.